-Net cash inflows from operating activities amounted to RMB39,459 million, representing a year-on-year decrease of RMB31,442 million, among which, the cash inflow was RMB166,600 million, representing a year-on-year decrease of RMB7,813 million, mainly due to a year-on-year decrease in the net increase in the deposits from customers and deposits from banks and other financial institutions; and the cash outflow was RMB127,141 million, representing a year-on-year increase of RMB23,628 million, mainly due to a year-on-year increase in the net increase in the net increase in the net increase in the mainly due to a year-on-year increase in the net increase increase in the net increase increase in the net
+Net cash inflows from operating activities amounted to RMB39,459 million, representing a year-on-year decrease of RMB31,442 million, among which, the cash inflow was RMB166,600 million, representing a year-on-year decrease of RMB7,813 million, mainly due to a year-on-year decrease in the net increase in the deposits from customers and deposits from banks and other financial institutions; and the cash outflow was RMB127,141 million, representing a year-on-year increase of RMB23,628 million, mainly due to a year-on-year increase in the net increase in financial assets held for trading purpose.

-Net cash inflow from investing activities amounted to RMB30,840 million, representing a yearon-year increase of RMB46,154 million.
+Net cash inflow from investing activities amounted to RMB30,840 million, representing a year-on-year increase of RMB46,154 million.
 In particular, cash inflow amounted to RMB313,299 million, representing a year-on-year increase of RMB6,423 million, which was mainly due to the increase in cash received from recovery of investments; cash outflow amounted to RMB282,459 million, representing a year-on-year decrease of RMB39,732 million, which was mainly due to the decrease in cash payments on investments.

 Net cash outflow from financing activities amounted to RMB58,625 million, representing a yearon-year decrease of RMB1,308 million.
 In particular, cash inflow amounted to RMB234,976 million, representing a year-on-year increase of RMB6,607 million, which was mainly due to the increase in the cash received from the issuance of debt bonds by the Group; cash outflow amounted to RMB293,600 million, representing a year-on-year increase of RMB5,300 million, which was mainly due to the increase in the cash paid for repayment of debt bonds.